 - Select 'Add/Drop Classes' and enter the CRN's for the courses to complete registration.

-For additional registration information, visit the Registrar's Office website, or view the complete guide to Graduate Student Course Registration.
+For additional registration information, visit the Registrar's Office, or view the complete guide to Graduate Student Course Registration.

-For UNH Manchester students, visit the Manchester Registrar's Office website for additional information.
+For UNH Manchester students, visit the Manchester Registrar's Office for additional information.

 All graduate students can get their UNH ID at the Dining ID Office, located on the 2nd floor of the Memorial Union Building (MUB) or sent to their home address.
-For full information on ID cards (including what you can get with a UNH ID), visit the ID card webpage.
+For full information on ID cards (including what you can get with a UNH ID), visit UNH ID card.

 Student Accessibility Services (SAS) provides services to students who have permanent or temporary disabilities, including students with physical or learning disabilities and students with health issues (mental or physical) which impact their UNH experience.
 We seek to create a welcoming, universally accessible environment where all students are able to participate in the myriad aspects of the UNH experience.
 Students have the right (and responsibility) to self-disclose and make use of the services available.
 To begin this process, students are encouraged to contact SAS to discuss what services, resources, and accommodations exist.
 The choice –to use or not –is yours.
 Make an informed choice.
 We invite you to connect with us to learn about the options available.
 If at any time you cannot access forms or pages on this site and need to request an accessible format, please email SAS.email@example.com for assistance.

 MVS offers timely processing of VA benefits with extensive programming to support student Veterans, Service Members, and other military-affiliated students.
 With a recently remodeled space (with over 2200 square feet!) and three full-time staff members, MVS is the primary go-to for any military-connected student using a military educational benefit or seeking support (academic, personal, or social).
 Contact firstname.lastname@example.org for more information.